rarchk/pre-commit-argo/README.md

 ## Copyright and License Information

-Copyright (c) 2019 Dwight Gunning, and individual contributors.
+Copyright (c) 2020 Ronak Kogta, and individual contributors.
 All rights reserved.

 See the file "LICENSE" for information on the history of this software, terms & conditions for usage, and a DISCLAIMER OF ALL WARRANTIES.